 4- Get the Higher Management & Sales People Involved:

-Stephen Tamlin(Head of Digital Marketing at Your Digital Spark) recommends working closely with the directors or high management as it helps understanding the company’s value proposition.
-On the other hand information from the salespeople that helps understanding the customers.
+Stephen Tamlin(Head of Digital Marketing at Your Digital Spark) recommends working closely with the directors or high management as it helps to understand the company’s value proposition.
+On the other hand information from the sales people that helps to understand the customers.

 5- Take Your Time to Understand What You Are Selling:

 Annalisa Soldani(Marketing Manager at EIC Limited) is of the opinion that you must do your own research on the product/service that you are selling.
 There is always an audience you just need to find out how they are and what their ‘hot buttons’ are.
 Granted, B2B products and services often aren’t sexy but if you take the time to understand the product and the problem it solves you’ll rarely find it boring.
 And then, B2B lead generation should not be a big issue too!

 6- Make Sure it is Equally Engaging for You:

 Annalisa Soldani further says that if you can’t engage yourself with the product/service you will never produce engaging content about it.
 Once you have a better understanding of the value proposition and the target marketing, adding your own research will bring a clear picture of what type of content is needed and for whom.

 Alex Chaidaroglou(Digital Marketer & Web Entrepreneur) has written a detailed on writing engaging content for boring industries!